 Sophomore year is busy.
 Your are now well underway with your science classes but not ready to take the MCATs.
 This year you will be selecting a major if you have not already done so, deciding if you are going to study abroad, finding meaningful research opportunities and building your leadership portfolio.

 Meet with general Academic Advisor in September.
 Meet with your Major Advisor if you have declared a major.

-Meet with Premed/Prehealth Advisor - Check in.
+Meet with Premed/Prehealth Advisor to Check in.
 Get feedback on how your are progressing with your coursework, activities and how competitive do you look at this point?
 Do they see any weakness or areas that need attention?
 If you don't have a premed advisor, ask Newport for assistance.

-If you have not declared your major yet, seriously consider this decision.
+If you have not declared your major yet, seriously consider this decision ASAP.
 Seek advising, create preliminary course planning sheets to map out courses.
-This should be a priority in the fall semester.
+This should be a priority during the early part of the fall semester.

-After attending class, select 2-3 faculty that you will get to know WELL this semester.
-(This is important because you will most certainly need a science recommendation from SOPH year for your medical school application.)
+After attending class for a few weeks, select 2-3 faculty that you will get to know WELL this semester.
+(This is important because you will most certainly need at least ONE science recommendation from SOPH year for your medical school application.)

 Broaden and deepen your clinical exposure.
 Up your volunteer hours.
 Keep up your regular volunteer work.
 Stay busy, stay balanced but not overwhelmed.

 If you have not done so already, seek out a research opportunity.
 Find these through your major advisor, prehealth advisor, network with your faculty, look on bulletin boards, targeted internet searches and the career center.
 Think broadly about research opportunities.
 Many universities have classes on what is research or how to do research so seek out these courses.